Skip to main content

 chatChat tab in agent detail

-• Filter by agent, status, trigger type, or date range
+• Filter by agent, status, trigger type, time range, and free-text search over task messages

 • Click any execution row to open its detail page